Roman Republic (1849–1850): History

-Start of the Republic
+Assassination of Pellegrino Rossi

 One of the emblems of the Roman Republic.

-On 15 November 1848, Pellegrino Rossi, the Minister of Justice of the Papal government, was assassinated.
+On 15 November 1848, Pellegrino Rossi, the Minister of Justice of the Papal government and a moderate liberal, was assassinated.
 The following day, the liberals of Rome filled the streets, where various groups demanded a democratic government, social reforms and a declaration of war against the Austrian Empire to liberate long-held territories that were culturally and ethnically Italian.
 On the night of 24 November, Pope Pius IX left Rome disguised as an ordinary priest, and went out of the state to Gaeta, a fortress in the Kingdom of the Two Sicilies.
 Before leaving, he had allowed the formation of a government led by Archbishop Carlo Emanuele Muzzarelli, to whom he wrote a note before leaving:

 We entrust to your known prudence and honesty to inform the minister Galletti, engaging him with all the other ministers not only to defend the palaces, but especially the persons near you that did not know Our decision.
 Because not only you and your family are dear to Our heart, We repeat they did not know Our thinking, but much more We recommend to those Sirs tranquillity and order of the whole City.

 The government issued some liberal reforms which Pius IX rejected.
 When securely established in Gaeta, he organised a new government.
 A delegation was created by the High Council established by the Pope and the mayor of Rome, and sent to reassure the Pope and ask him to come back as soon as possible.
 This delegation was composed of the mayor himself, Prince Tommaso Corsini, three priests - Rezzi, Mertel and Arrighi - Marchese Paolucci de Calboli, doctor Fusconi and lawyer Rossi.
 However, they were stopped at the state boundary at Terracina.
 The Pope, informed of this, refused to speak to them.
 In Rome a Costituente Romana was formed on 29 November.